naveenpragathesh/p2pfileshare/README.md

 ![alt text](https://github.com/naveenpragathesh/p2pfileshare/blob/master/readme_images/ping_response.PNG)

 ## Search functionality
 Select search command and enter filename to search.
-This will searches the file and sends back the server ip and port which is having the entered filename
+This will searches the file by connecting to s3 bucket to get the list of peers having the similar files and sends back the server ip and port which is having the entered filename.
+If the given zone does not contains the file, then the other zones will be searched
 ![alt text](https://github.com/naveenpragathesh/p2pfileshare/blob/master/readme_images/file_search.PNG)

 ## Download functionality